semanticdata/firefox-whatsapp-pinned/dev-hub-info.md

 ## Summary (< 250 chars)

-Provides a customizable keyboard shortcut and button to open or toggle Whastapp Web in a pinned tab.
+Open, Go to, or Toggle a pinned tab with the WhatsApp Web app in it.
+This extensions provides a customizable keyboard shortcut, and button to open or toggle the pinned tab.

 ## Description